at-the-studio/builder/README.md

 This is my personal project - a bot builder created by one person learning alongside you.
 It's a tool, not a polished enterprise platform.
-There is a community space for questions and beta testing, but understand this is a collaborative journey, not a corporate service.
+There is a community space for questions and beta testing, but understand this is a blueprint for you to embark on your own journey, not a corporate service.

 # Llama Brain's AI Bot Builder
 ## __What Makes This Unique__